stefanodevenuto/os-project/README.md

 # OS-Project 2019/2020
 ## Index
-1. IPC's used, sinchronization of the game and related Scheme
+1. IPCs used, sinchronization of the game and related Scheme
+2.
-2. Positioning of the Pawns
+3. Positioning of the Pawns
-3. Player strategy-alghoritm for the Pawns
+4. Player strategy-alghoritm for the Pawns
-4. Movement strategy of the Pawns
+5. Movement strategy of the Pawns

-# IPC's Used
+# IPCs Used

 ## Semaphores
 The Sinchronization of the entire Game is regulated with a series of Semaphores and Message Queues.
 The Semaphores used are: